African RecipesTraditional Drinks

 MAN SHALL NOT LIVE BY BREAD ALONE,BUT BY EVERY WORD(JESUS) THAT PROCEEDETH OUT OF THE MOUTH OF GOD.kjv

-South African Amasi Recipe
+South African Amasi drink Recipe

 Ingredients